-- Provide a minimum of one Nursing Suite per Concourse that includes a Type 3 Assisted-Use Restroom and includes or is adjacent to a Lactation Room and Custodial Room. - The space should be designed with a mix of comfortable soft seating and flat surfaces with easy access to receptacles. - Provide a cleanup area for washing hands and cleaning pump parts.
-Cleanup area will need to follow requirements for wet floor.
+- Provide a minimum of one Nursing Suite per Concourse that ideally includes or is directly adjacent to a Type 2 Assisted-Use Restroom, Lactation Room, and Custodial Room. - The space should be designed with a mix of comfortable soft seating and flat surfaces with easy access to receptacles. - Provide a cleanup area for washing hands and cleaning pump parts.
+Cleanup area will need to follow requirements for wet floor within the Architectural Standards - Finishes section. - When possible incorporate natural daylight in addition to soft, dimmable circadian lighting.

-- When possible incorporate natural daylight in addition to soft, dimmable circadian lighting. - Provide areas for strollers and luggage storage inside the space and within line of sight of the seating areas. - Individual Nursing Areas within the suite are not required to have locking doors but must include option of an additional level of privacy such as a curtain.
-Lockable doors are preferred for individual nursing areas within suite when possible.
+- Doors into a Nursing Suite should be wood with a frosted glass vision lite. - Provide areas for strollers and luggage storage inside the space that are within line of sight of the seating areas. - Individual Nursing Areas and Lactation Rooms within the suite are not required to have locking doors but must include option of an additional level of privacy such as a curtain.
+Lockable doors with no vision lites are preferred for individual nursing areas within the suite when possible.
+In a standalone Individual Nursing Area, the door should be lockable for privacy.